This page in Swedish

 About Joakim Petersson

-Joakim Petersson has a Ph.D. in Health Sciences and is currently working as a senior lecturer in Criminology at the School of Behavioural, Social and Legal Sciences, Örebro University, Sweden.
+Joakim Petersson has a Ph.D in Health Sciences and is currently working as a senior lecturer in Criminology at the School of Behavioural, Social and Legal Sciences, Örebro University, Sweden.
 His research is associated with the Stalking and Partner Violence (SToP) research group and Center for Violence Studies – both at Örebro University.
 Joakim is also teaching on the criminology program and received the Örebro Student Union's Pedagogical Award 2020 for his teaching efforts.

-Joakim’s research focuses on partner violent men and their risk for recidivism, how these men can be meaningfully studied from a typology perspective, and how to prevent partner violence.
-This research is carried out in collaboration with the Swedish police and social services, and the topic of his doctoral thesis was “Identifying risk for recidivism among partner violent men reported to the Swedish police”.
-He is currently involved in a six-year (2019-2025) research project funded by the Swedish Research Council for Health, Working Life and Welfare, to improve the collaboration between the Swedish police and social services in risk management of intimate partner violence and stalking.
-He has also been involved in previous longitudinal research projects together with the Swedish police on risk assessment of family violence.
-Joakim has on several occasions served as an international expert on how to prevent partner violence, with a focus on violent men (e.g., at seminars arranged by the EU Commission).
+He is currently involved in several research projects, including a six-year (2019-2025) project funded by the Swedish Research Council for Health, Working Life and Welfare, to improve the collaboration between the Swedish police and social services in risk management of intimate partner violence and stalking, and a three-year project (2023-2025) evaluating treatment services for IPV perpetrators.
+Joakim has on several occasions served as an international expert on how to prevent IPV (e.g., at seminars arranged by the EU Commission).

 Publications